thoughtbot/clearance/README.md

 Clearance is a Rails engine.
 It works with versions of Rails greater than 2.3.

 Install it as a gem however you like to install gems.
-Gem Bundler example:
+Also, uninstall old versions:

+    sudo gem uninstall thoughtbot-clearance
+    sudo gem uninstall clearance
-    gem "clearance"
+    sudo gem install clearance

-Make sure the development database exists and run the generator:
+Make sure the development database exists, then run the generator:

     script/generate clearance